 Additionally the the Department of Labor states that these fiduciaries “may not use plan assets to promote public policy causes at the expense of participants and beneficiaries financial interests or retirement security.”

-The “risk” in sustainable investing is that it is “outside of the norm.”
+The “risk” in ESG investing is that it is “outside of the norm.”
 It’s not the old school traditional investment that most investment committee members are used to.
-As a result, few investment committees choose to add sustainable investments in your company’s retirement plan.
+As a result, few investment committees choose to add ESG investments in your company’s retirement plan.

 This means that for most of us, our primary retirement savings account has little to no chance of having a social impact!

-I believe there is sufficient research showing that sustainable investments can offer similar growth potential and better risk adjusted returns than traditional investments.
+I believe there is sufficient research showing that ESG investments can offer similar growth potential and better risk adjusted returns than traditional investments.

-Meaning, sustainable investing could actually protect those fiduciaries from a lawsuit even better than a traditional investment.
+Meaning, ESG investing could actually protect those fiduciaries from a lawsuit even better than a traditional investment.